 High Economic Freedom

 As a member of the international organizations such as WTO and APEC, Taiwan is highly free in economic activities.
 It follows the international practices and has a healthy system to protect property rights.
-According to the "2014 Index of Economic Freedom" published by the Heritage Foundation (a United States think tank) and the Wall Street Journal, Taiwan was ranked 17th among the 185 countries, up 3 places from last year’s ranking at 20th in the world.
-The ranking was Taiwan’s best performance in the index to date.
-Taiwan was ranked 5th in the Asia-Pacific region, only behind Hong Kong(1st), Singapore(2nd), Australia(3rd), and New Zealand(5th), ahead of Japan (25th) and South Korea (34th).
+According to the "2016 Index of Economic Freedom" published by the Heritage Foundation (a United States think tank) and the Wall Street Journal, Taiwan was ranked 14th among the 186 countries in the world.
+The ranking was Taiwan's best performance in the index to date.
+Taiwan was ranked 5th in the Asia-Pacific region, only behind Hong Kong, Singapore, Australia, and New Zealand, ahead of Japan, South Korea and China.

 The index comprises 10 categories - property rights, freedom from corruption, fiscal freedom, government spending, business freedom, labor freedom, monetary freedom, trade freedom, investment freedom and financial freedom.
-Based on its aggregate score, each of 185 countries graded in the 2014 index was classified as “free” if it scored 80 or higher; “mostly free” if scoring between 70-79.9; “moderately free," 60-69.9; “mostly unfree,” 50-59.9; or “repressed," if the score fell below 50..
-Taiwan’s overall score was slightly better than last year due to the biggest improvements in financial freedom and investment freedom.
+Based on its aggregate score, each of 186 countries graded in the 2016 index was classified as "free" if it scored 80 or higher; "mostly free" if scoring between 70-79.9.
+Over the past 8 years, Taiwan's overall score for economic freedom rose 5.2 points from 69.5 to 74.7.
+Its rating rose from "Moderately Free" (60-69.9) to "Mostly Free" (70-79.9).
+In this year's report, Taiwan scored 74.7 in economic freedom1, which was rated as a "Mostly Free" economy2 and scored higher than last year in Business Freedom (92.4↑93.2) and Government Spending (87.1↑88.7).

 Low Taxation Investment Environment

 Taiwan provides an investment environment of low taxation.
-The ratio of government tax revenue to GNP is lower than 14%, which is lower than Japan, South Korea, and most of the developed European and American countries.
+The ratio of government tax revenue to GDP is lower than 13%, which is lower than Japan, South Korea, and most of the developed European and American countries.
 In recent years, Taiwan has launched the taxation reforms to lower tax rate and simplify the taxation system.
 Beginning from 2010, the tax rate for profit-seeking enterprise income tax has been reduced to 17%from 20%.Taiwan has also become the lowest tax rate country in Asia like Hong Kong.
 Taiwan has signed with many countries the agreements for avoidance of double taxation.
-As of September 30, 2013, Taiwan has signed comprehensive income tax treaties with 25 countries, and 14 treaties on international transportation income tax agreements.
+As of 15 June, 2016, Taiwan has signed comprehensive income tax treaties with 30 countries, and 13 treaties on international transportation income tax agreements.

 Advantages for Becoming the Asia-Pacific Capital Fund Center